dabrahams/SwiftRef/chapters/1550 Protocols.md

 - ...

 <p class="draft item"> </p>
-The following example demonstrates conditon 2: the case where one implementation is declared in an extension of a protocol and another implementation is declared on the adopting type.
+The following example demonstrates condition 2: the case where one implementation is declared in an extension of a protocol and another implementation is declared on the adopting type.
 For the requirement _r_ of `S: P`,